Xacus/demonlord/README.md

 Takes the selected actors Healing Rate and subtracts it from his/her damage.
 - game.demonlord.healingPotionMacro();

+Request Roll Macro:
+GM Tool for requesting players to make Challenge or Initiative rolls.
+Select player to send request to.
+A private message is send to the players with a button to roll.
+- game.demonlord.requestRollMacro();

 ### **Tracking:**
 You can track both Health and Insanity and they are set on the token when an Actor is created.
 - characteristics.health